Biological treatment

 These steps include:

-This segmented purification is possible due to the separation of bacteria in each compartment.
+MBBR purification in various stages is based on the distribution of bacteria in different compartments.
 In addition, MBBR can be used for the treatment of carbon and nitrogen pollution in :

 How does biological treatment work?

-MBBR is a simple, but very effective technology for the removal from municipal or industrial wastewater of :
+MBBR is a simple, effective technique for treating municipal or industrial wastewater from :

-In addition, the biological treatment allows its operator to maximize the treatment capacity by minimizing the required energy space.
+Biological treatment is advantageous because it optimizes treatment capacity while using less energy.
 The consequence is that not only the environmental impact but also the price of such an operation is reduced.

 Biological treatment operating step 1